rlucioni/jekyll-site/_posts/2013-12-11-executive-evolution.md

 ### <a name="conclusions"></a> Conclusions ###

-We find that presidents who exercise their administrative, legislative, and rhetorical power effectively tend to be perceived as better presidents.
-These traits may not necessarily predict presidential success, but the correlations we discover still provide useful insights into how presidents are perceived.
+At the onset of this project, we set out to (1) quantitatively document changes in the American presidency seen throughout its history, and (2) uncover some "objective" predictors of presidential success.
+We accomplish the former, but do not find strong, consistent predictors of success in numbers.
+Nevertheless, the qualitative observations we uncover still provide useful insights into the ingredients that may be necessary for presidential greatness.

-We see that use of presidential administrative power has expanded.
+First, we see that while use of presidential administrative power waxes and wanes, it has generally expanded over time.
 Landmark presidents such as FDR, Woodrow Wilson, and Teddy Roosevelt are in large part responsible for this expansion, taking the power of the office into their own hands to effect the changes they sought.
-We see that successful presidents tend to use executive power more often.
+While abundant use of executive orders and vetoes cannot predict presidential success, we see that the greatest presidents are more likely to have used executive power liberally.

 In contrast, we observe that presidents who exercise their legislative power more frequently to interact with Congress tend to be perceived as less successful.
 We see that presidents today write to Congress more often than their predecessors.
 More recent papers also tend to be longer.